The (Anti-)EDR Compendium

 } STARTUPINFOEXA, *LPSTARTUPINFOEXA;

-This can be detected, as upon process creation, an event is delivered to the EDR about it.
+PPID spoofing can be detected, as upon process creation, an event is delivered to the EDR about the new process.
 This event is usually in the context of the origin process, or the process is referenced in it.
 The EDR can then compare the content of the STARTUPINFOEX structure with the process the event comes from (e.g. by just comparing the PID of both).
+Here EDR sees the CreateProcess() call with PPID=y (2), and the effective PID of the process initiating this call (1) having PID=x.

 ┌─────────┐ ┌──────────┐ ┌───────────┐